-Click the blue link below to play my song:
+Click the blue links below to play my song:

 I had always loved the melody to the chorus of “So Real.”
 It was a song I wrote as a teenager about trying to accept the reality of breaking up with a boyfriend.
 I had many songs to “rediscover” but “So Real” was compelling for me.
 I did not remember or care for the verse melody, so I began to compose a new one.
 It was exciting because it was the very first time I had developed my song into something new.